-The location of the old Anglo-Saxon monastery at Hartlepool is marked by the beautiful church of St Hilda and in 1833 a cemetery thought to be associated with the old monastery was discovered nearby.
+The main focus of Old Hartlepool’s history today is the beautiful church of St Hilda.
+In 1833 a cemetery thought to be associated with the old monastery was discovered nearby.
 The present church of St Hilda dates from the thirteenth century and was built as a burial place for the Norman De Brus (Bruce) family who owned much land hereabouts.

 One notable Scottish raid on Hartlepool occured in 1315, the year after King Edward I had been defeated by King Robert the Bruce at the Battle of Bannockburn.
 Robert the Bruce may have had a particular grudge against Hartlepool as it was the place to which the English King Edward had fled following the battle.
 Furthermore Robert the Bruce had once been the owner of Hartlepool, but it was confiscated from him by the English, when he was enthroned as King of the Scots.

 Throughout the Middle Ages Hartlepool virtually monopolised the shipping of the Durham Bishopric and was one of the busiest places on the eastern coast.
 Such was its importance that it regularly attracted pirates who hampered the trade here and at neighbouring ports like Whitby.

 In the sixteenth and seventeenth centuries Hartlepool was recognised for its strategic importance during rebellions and in times of religious conflict.
 In the conflicts of the sixteenth century for example its significance was recognised by all sides as a potential landing place for the enemy.